m-juin/GetNextLine/README.md

 Get Next Line is one of the three project in the 42 program second circle.
 It aims to introduce the students to 2 new concept of C language, the ***File Descriptor*** and the ***static variable*** by creating a function to read line by line a file.

 # Contraint
-According to the subject there is 3 contraint for this project:
+According to the subject there is 3 contraints for this project:
 *  The global variables are prohibited.
 *  The *lseek* function is forbidden.
 *  The whole files of the projects need to follow 42 norm ([Link](https://github.com/42School/norminette/blob/master/pdf/en.norm.pdf))